AIMS-Ghana/gitdemo/README.md

 A repository for learning about git commands.

-This repository is a little teapot.
+This repository is a little bit strange.